Analysis | 3 takeaways from Ketanji Brown Jackson’s Supreme Court nomination

 Now they’ll have to contend with that issue less in the abstract, because there’s an actual nominee.

 Jackson’s selection is indeed historic.
-Of the 115 justices in our nation’s history, all but seven have been White men, and we’ve only had two Black men — Thurgood Marshall and Clarence Thomas.
-Black women also account for less than 2 percent of all federal judges throughout history.
+Of the 115 justices in our nation’s history, all but seven have been White men, and we’ve had only two Black men — Thurgood Marshall and Clarence Thomas.
+Black women also account for less than 2 percent of all federal judges throughout U.S. history.

 Biden’s pledge was clearly made with politics in mind.
-Black women are a hugely important piece of the Democratic coalition, and they proved extremely important to his win in the 2020 primaries and the general election.
-It was also something Clyburn pushed, as The Post’s Cleve Wootson and Marianna Sotomayor wrote recently:
+Black women are a hugely important piece of the Democratic coalition, and they proved extremely important to his win in the 2020 primaries and in the general election.
+It was also something Clyburn pushed, as The Post’s Cleve R. Wootson Jr. and Marianna Sotomayor wrote recently:

 All parties left the meeting with the impression that Biden’s pledge would make it into the last debate before the primary.
 But after Biden didn’t mention it during the first half, Clyburn excused himself from the crowd to find the candidate backstage.“He basically said, from what I gathered, ‘Vice President Biden, if you don’t bring this up, you’re not going to win,’” [Rep. Bennie G.] Thompson (D-Miss.) recalled.Biden made the pledge near the end of the debate, squeezing it in when he was asked his favorite motto.